efstathiosntonas/expo-changelog-viewer/README.md

 - **Mark as Viewed**: Track which changelogs you've reviewed with visual indicators
 - **Bulk Actions**: Select all, clear all, mark all as viewed/unviewed
 - **Context API**: Centralized state management with React Context
-- **LocalStorage Persistence**: Saves all selections, preferences, and viewed state
+- **LocalStorage Persistence**: Saves all selections, preferences, viewed state, and last visited timestamps
 - **Export**: Download changelogs as markdown
 - **Light/Dark/Auto Theme**: Follows system preference or manual toggle
 - **Progress Indicators**: Loading states and progress bars for async operations